 Two hundred years ago, Roscoe himself initiated the first public debates in Liverpool.
 The ‘father of Liverpool culture’, he passionately believed that education shaped attitudes and created opportunity.
 A flourishing lecture series named in his memory is the gift of the University to the city, embodying our role as a modern civic university forming tomorrow’s citizens.

-The lectures are available to download, extending their reach to a global audience.
+The lectures are available to listen to online under 'Previous series'.

 William Roscoe: the father of Liverpool culture

 William Roscoe (1753-1831) was the son of a publican who indelibly transformed the cultural life of Liverpool.
 Described as ‘Liverpool’s greatest citizen’, he was a man of many talents: a champion of freedom for all, a poet, writer, scholar, patron of the arts, bibliophile and botanist.
 As MP for Liverpool, Roscoe showed great courage when he campaigned for the abolition of slavery.
 He also played a key role in ‘Renaissance Liverpool’ during the early 19th century.

 Education was also close to his heart and in 1823, he played an instrumental role in the establishment of the Liverpool Mechanics’ School of Arts, the precursor of LJMU.
 Roscoe’s mission to extend the benefits of education to all remains at the heart of LJMU’s operations today and the University is proud to maintain links with its founding father through the Roscoe Lecture Series and our work with schools and colleges across the region.